doriszh0/cse15l-lab-reports/Week-9-Lab-Report.md

     echo "Your grade is $TESTS/$TESTS" fi
 ```
 > If `grep-score.txt` is empty, then that means the student passed all of the tests.
-We still want to get the number of total tests, so instead of looking for `"Tests run:"`, we look for `"OK"` because if all the test pass, the JUnit output would have the line `"OK (__ tests)"`, where there would be a number in place of the `__`.
+We still want to get the number of total tests, so instead of looking for `"Tests run:"`, we look for `"OK"`.
+This is because if all the test pass, the JUnit output would have the line `"OK (__ tests)"`, where there would be a number in place of the `__`.
 That's why we do `grep -C 0` again but for `"OK"`, and we just overwrite the previous grep-score.txt file with the new output.

 > Next, similar to the process described above, we use `grep -o "[0-9]"` on grep-score.txt to get the number of total tests.
 Because there should only be one number this time, we do not need the `*` after `[0-9]`.
 Another difference because there should only be one number is that we can just directly save the grep output in the variable `TESTS`.